Caché (film): Surveillance

 Professor Todd Herzog states that after the 11 September 2001 attacks, mass surveillance became commonplace.
 Herzog adds that Caché follows a tradition of cinema about surveillance, including Blow-Up (1966) and The Conversation (1974), but that Caché is distinctive in being "about being looked at rather than looking at something or someone".
 Haneke reveals life without privacy, Herzog writes.
 Qian He of the University of Washington writes the precise question of who is watching is the "question that haunts our daily life"; Caché is one film that explores the question, answers to which have included Google, Big Brother and God.
 Philosopher William G. Smith tied Haneke's ambiguity as to the sender of the tapes to philosopher Friedrich Nietzsche's writings on interpretation, quoting Haneke: "There are 1,000 truths.
 It's a matter of perspective".

 The setting of Rue des Iris has symbolic significance, as "iris" refers to a part of the human eye and to a camera diaphragm.
 Film studies professor Catherine Wheatley also observes a man sitting behind Anne and Pierre in the café and observing them.
-Lecturer Judit Pieldner observes Georges's shelves are lined with CDs, DVDs and videotapes, amounting to a celebration of media technology.
+Lecturer Judit Pieldner observes Georges' shelves are lined with CDs, DVDs and videotapes, amounting to a celebration of media technology.
 The length of the tapes the Laurents receive is also stated at two hours, a nod to the typical capacity of VHS and Hi-8 videotape.

 Academic Jehanne-Marie Gavarini notes photography was employed to preserve memory in the 19th and 20th centuries, suggesting the videos in the story serve to assist remembering, as opposed to being evidence of surveillance as a terror tactic.
 Editors Amresh Sinha and Terence McSweeney also identified Caché as part of a 21st-century trend of films concerned with memory, along with Memento, Mulholland Drive, Eternal Sunshine of the Spotless Mind and Pan's Labyrinth.
 Gavarini quotes philosopher Martin Heidegger:

 The fact that the world becomes picture at all is what distinguishes the essence of the modern age ...
 When, accordingly, the picture character of the world is made clear as the representedness of that which is, then in order fully to grasp the modern essence of representedness we must track out and expose the original naming power of the worn-out word and concept 'to represent'".

 Drawing on Heidegger's theories, Gavarini concludes Caché is a statement on "the virtual space of the screen".